trevorKirkby/iota/README.md

 # iota
-A Raspberry Pi based doorbell system.
+A little internet of things.